 Art not only creates the symbols of and for a society, it is a basic part of the symbolic matrix of estranged social life.
 Oscar Wilde said that art does not imitate life, but vice versa; which is to day that life follows symbolism, not forgetting that it is (deformed) life that produces symbolism.
 Every art form, according to T.S.
 Eliot, is "an attack upon the inarticulate."
-Upon the unsymbolized, he should have said. possible in a formal language, art became increasingly self-referential, in its search for a "purity" that was hostile to narrative.
+Upon the unsymbolized, he should have said.

+Modernist abstraction resumed the trend begun by Aestheticism, in that it expressed the conviction that only by a drastic restriction of its field of vision could art survive.
+With the least strain of embellishment possible in a formal language, art became increasingly self-referential, in its search for a "purity" that was hostile to narrative.
 Guaranteed not to represent anything, modern painting is consciously nothing more than a flat surface with paint on it.

 But the strategy of trying to empty art of symbolic value, the insistence on the work of art as an object in its own right in a world of objects, proved a virtually self-annihilating method.
 This "radical physicality," based on aversion to authority though it was, never amounted to more, in its objectiveness, than simple commodity status.
 The sterile grids of Mondrian and the repeated all-black squares of Reinhardt echo this acquiescence no less than hideous 20th century architecture in general.
-Modernist self-liquidation was parodied by Rauschenberg's 1953 Erased Drawing, exhibited after his month-long erasure of a de Kooning drawing.
+Modernist self-liquidation was parodied by Rauschenberg's 1953 Erased Drawing, exhibited after his monthlong erasure of a de Kooning drawing.
 The very concept of art, Duchamp's showing of a urinal in a 1917 exhibition notwithstanding, became an open question in the '50s and has grown steadily more undefinable since.

 Pop Art demonstrated that the boundaries between art and mass media (e.g. ads and comics) are dissolving.
 Its perfunctory and mass-produced look is that of the whole society and the detached, blank quality of a Warhol and his products sum it up.
-Banal, morally weightless, depersonalized images, cynically manipulated by a fashion-conscious marketing stratagem: the nothingness of modern art and its world revealed.
+Banal, morally weightless, depersonalized images, cynically manipulated by a fash-ion-conscious marketing stratagem: the nothingness of modern art and its world revealed.